MisaOgura/flashtorch/README.md

 **[Saliency](https://en.wikipedia.org/wiki/Salience_(neuroscience))** in human visual perception is a _subjective quality_ that makes certain things within the field of view _stand out_ from the rest and _grabs our attention_.

 **Saliency maps** in computer vision provide indications of the most salient regions within images.
-By creating a saliency map for neural networks, we can gain some intuition on _"where the network is paying the most attention to"_ in an imput image.
+By creating a saliency map for neural networks, we can gain some intuition on _"where the network is paying the most attention to"_ in an input image.

-Using `flashtorch.saliency` module, let's visualise image-specific class saliency maps of [AlexNet](https://arxiv.org/abs/1404.5997) pre-trained on [ImageNet](http://www.image-net.org/) classification tasks.
+Using `flashtorch.saliency` module, let's visualize image-specific class saliency maps of [AlexNet](https://arxiv.org/abs/1404.5997) pre-trained on [ImageNet](http://www.image-net.org/) classification tasks.

 ![Saliency map of great grey owl in Alexnet](https://github.com/MisaOgura/flashtorch/blob/master/examples/images/saliency_demo.png)